-Library Carpentry develops lessons and teaches workshops for and with people working in library- and information-related roles.
-Our goal is to create an on-ramp to empower this community to use software and data in their own work as well as be advocates for and train others in efficient, effective and reproducible data and software practices.
+Library Carpentry focuses on building software and data skills within library and information-related communities.
+Our goal is to empower people in these roles to use software and data in their own work and to become advocates for and train others in efficient, effective and reproducible data and software practices.

 Who owns Library Carpentry?

 Library Carpentry was originally developed with support of the Software Sustainability Institute and has been incorporated as a Lesson Program with The Carpentries.
-Like Software Carpentry and Data Carpentry, it maintains its own lessons, governance team and Curriculum Advisory Committee.
+Like Software Carpentry and Data Carpentry, it maintains its own lessons, and has a Governance Committee and a Curriculum Advisory Committee.

 An official Library Carpentry workshop must include our core lessons.
 All workshops that are reported to Library Carpentry are listed in the ‘Upcoming Workshops’ section of this site and range from 1-day to multi-day.
 See What constitutes a Library Carpentry workshop? and Seventy-One Workshops… and Counting for further information.
 Ideally attendees will bring their own laptops to workshops so that skills learned can be replicated after the workshop without the need for any additional setup or software installation.